 Peter Polites is a novelist from Western Sydney.
 He has written two queer noirs, Down the Hume and The Pillars, which won the 2020 NSW Premier’s Multicultural Literary Award.
 He’s also won the 2020 Woollahra Digital Literature Prize for Fiction.
 In 2021 he will be a writer in residence at UNSW Canberra and working on his third novel, God Forgets About the Poor.

-In this lively workshop you will learn powerful tools, to help make your work relevant and captivating – how to arrive at your own voice, and weave in the voices of others.
-How can you connect profoundly with readers?
-What do you leave in and what do you take out, and what are the biggest mistakes non-fiction writers tend to make?
+Learn how to make your work relevant and captivating – how to arrive at your own voice, and weave in the voices of others – what to leave in and what to take out, and what mistakes non-fiction writers make.

-Find out how you can get clear about who your book is for, and how to be sure you’ve got this right.
+Learn how to get clear about who your book is for, and to be sure you’ve got this right.
 Learn the secrets of a punchy opening, and how to draw up a solid chapter plan.
 Find out why is layering so important, and what can you do when a chapter or section feels a bit thin.
 Are case studies worth considering, and if so, how might you weave them in?